The Ancient Art of War at Sea: Reception

 "The United States Frigate "President" Engaging the British Squadron" (1815) by Fitz Henry Lane is featured on the box art.

 Computer Gaming World in 1987 stated that The Ancient Art of War at Sea "offers a powerful editing system and an enjoyable, playable game" that was superior to its predecessor, with excellent documentation.
 In 1990 the magazine gave the game three out of five stars, warning that gameplay favored single ships as opposed to fleet actions when fighting enemy fleets.
 In 1992 the magazine gave the game two stars, stating that it "plays wells as a game, but not as a serious study" and regretting that it was the only Age of Sail game for DOS.

-Compute! in 1988 also praised the documentation and editor.
+Jerry Pournelle named War at Sea his game of the month for December 1987.
+Despite "a couple of user-interface problems", he said that fans of wargames or Horatio Hornblower novels would love it.
+Compute! in 1988 praised the documentation and editor.
 The game was reviewed in 1988 in Dragon by Hartley, Patricia, and Kirk Lesser in their "The Role of Computers" column.
 They agreed that War at Sea was better than its predecessor and called it a "must have", giving the game five out of five stars.
 They particularly enjoyed the ship-to-ship combat.

 The game sold more than 100,000 copies.